getgrav/grav-plugin-feed/README.md

 | NOTE: JSON feeds must be enabled manually in the plugin configuration as the `.json` extension is commonly used and this can conflict with other plugins.

+If you do enable the JSON feed, you will want to edit `feed.json.twig`.
+Replace the placeholder data on lines 2 and 3 (`feed_url` and `author:url`) with your own data.
+You may also want to change the formatting of the date on lines 8 and 9.

 # Installation

 Installing the Feed plugin can be done in one of two ways.
 Our GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.